claire-wong/ISBM-2.0-Client-SDK/Documents/Use_Cases/Fleet_Management.md

    7. The Maintenance System periodically sends request messages to each vehicle in the fleet, requesting vehicle status updates and operation data.
    8. If a vehicle requires scheduled or unscheduled maintenance based on vehicle health prediction, the maintenance system sends a maintenance request to the Fleet Management Server, requesting route adjustment for the affected vehicle.

-Benefits:
+### Benefits

-Efficient route management: The system optimizes route assignments based on vehicle availability, current location, and delivery schedules, minimizing fuel consumption and delivery times.
+   1. Efficient route management: The system optimizes route assignments based on vehicle availability, current location, and delivery schedules, minimizing fuel consumption and delivery times.
-Enhanced driver communication: Drivers can receive real-time instructions and updates via the mobile app, improving coordination and response to unexpected situations on the road.
+   2. Enhanced driver communication: Drivers can receive real-time instructions and updates via the mobile app, improving coordination and response to unexpected situations on the road.
-Proactive maintenance: By monitoring vehicle status and maintenance schedules, the system helps prevent breakdowns and ensures that vehicles are properly serviced, reducing downtime and maintenance costs.
+   3. Proactive maintenance: By monitoring vehicle status and maintenance schedules, the system helps prevent breakdowns and ensures that vehicles are properly serviced, reducing downtime and maintenance costs.
-Data-driven decision-making: Logistics companies can analyze vehicle performance and route efficiency data to identify opportunities for optimization and cost savings.
+   4. Data-driven decision-making: Logistics companies can analyze vehicle performance and route efficiency data to identify opportunities for optimization and cost savings.

 In this scenario, the request-response pattern facilitates seamless communication between dispatchers, drivers, and backend systems, enabling efficient fleet management and delivery operations in the logistics industry.